Dror Paley, MD, FRCSC

 exceed 1mm per day and if the amount of lengthening is restricted.
 Rate control is the most important factor to prevent nerve

 damage.
 Recognition of nerve symptoms is important.
 The lengthening should be stopped or slowed in such cases.
-If any
+If any motor

-a small outpatient surgery.
+small outpatient surgery.
 In most cases it is the peroneal nerve that gets into trouble.
 It is important that the surgeon know

 how to decompress this nerve to prevent foot drop.
 Delay in decompression can lead to permanent foot drop.
-With the Precice

 Muscle contractures: muscles normally get tight with lengthening.
 A muscle contracture occurs when a muscle gets tight